parisa-mohamadi/KlarnaAssignmentByParisa/README.md

 - Dagger Hilt which provides a smooth dependency injection way in android.
 - Fetches weather data using Retrofit and displays it.
 - Uses gms:google Location Services for getting current location.
+- Each class has their own short comment to understad easily.

 ## Prerequisites
 Android Studio (latest version)